Cancer related activities

 Contact details for individual members of the related areas of research can be found in the People Directory

-Bristol is also leading a project to measure the financial impact of a cancer diagnosis for Macmillan Cancer Support.
+- A project to measure the financial impact of a cancer diagnosis for Macmillan Cancer Support

 - Assessment of a custom-built Raman spectroscopic probe for diagnosis of early oesophageal neoplasia